 In general though, I would say the majority do better adding dairy and nuts more cautiously.

 Okay by now you might be thinking geez Rayzel, okay so you’re basically saying as long as I eat sawdust I’ll be fine.
 It’s really not all bad.
-I will have a whole article JUST on What CAN You Eat On Phase 3 in the near future.

 Your LDW (aka Last Day Weight) or LIW (Last Injection Weight) is the your weight on the scale the morning OF your last day of hCG.
 For those injecting, it’s that last morning you inject.
 For those on drops, it’s the start of your last day of drops.